Listed buildings in Marston, Cheshire

 Marston is a village and a civil parish in Cheshire West and Chester, England.
-It contains eight buildings that are recorded in the National Heritage List for England as designated listed buildings, all of which are at Grade II.
+It contains nine buildings that are recorded in the National Heritage List for England as designated listed buildings, all of which are at Grade II.
 This grade is the lowest of the three gradings given to listed buildings and is applied to "buildings of national importance and special interest".
 Running through the parish is the Trent and Mersey Canal.
-The listed buildings consist of a milepost on the canal, a farmhouse and farm building, a war memorial, and four structures associated with the Lion Salt Works.
+The listed buildings consist of a milepost on the canal, a guidepost at a road junction, a farmhouse and farm building, a war memorial, and four structures associated with the Lion Salt Works.
 The latter is also a scheduled monument.
 It is "the only substantially intact example in the county of a works producing white crystal salt by the evaporation method", and houses "the only remaining natural brine pumping open pan salt works in Europe".